losfair/mips-x/README.md

 - Static branch prediction
 - Partial bypassing (ALU->ALU).
 3 cycles per load/store.
 - Runs at 110 MHz on a Xilinx Artix-7 and 50 MHz on a Cyclone IV board.

+## License

+All rights reserved before July 15, 2020.
+Open sourced for educational purpose only.

+Automatically relicensed with the MIT license after July 15, 2020.